Net Worth

 In September 2001, Shakira paid $3.38 million for an 8,708-square-foot, six-bedroom, eight-bathroom home on North Bay Road in Miami, Florida.
 This particular road is home to over a dozen properties now worth between $15 million and $40 million.

-As far as we’re aware, Shakira still owns the property; however, she has tried selling it on several occasions.
-The first was back in 2013, when it was listed for sale at $12.99 million, and also for rent at $45,000 per month.
+As far as we’re aware, Shakira still owns the property, but she has tried to sell it on several occasions.
+The first was in 2013, when it was listed for sale at $12.99 million and for rent at $45,000 per month.
 In 2015, it was relisted at $13.9 million, and again in 2018 for $11.65 million.
 The singer’s final attempt was in February 2021, seeking $15.9 million.
-That said, she still owns the home today, which is valued at roughly $20 million, and costs her approximately $235,000 in annual property taxes.
+That said, she still owns the home, which is valued at roughly $20 million, and pays approximately $235,000 in annual property taxes.
 All things considered, it has proved a wise investment, appreciating in value by at least $16 million.

 Summary

 This concludes this overview of the life, career, and net worth of the Latin American singer Shakira, one of the most successful singers of all time.
-Shakira continues to write and produce hit singles and albums, with her career showing promise as an actress and shrewd business investor.
+Shakira continues to write and produce hit singles and albums, and her career shows promise as an actress and a shrewd business investor.

 |---|---|